 Caerphilly North has a GP practice population of 63,965 and covers the electoral wards of Twyn Carno, Moriah, Darren Valley, New Tredegar, Pontlottyn, Bargoed, Aberbargoed, Gilfach, St Catwg, Nelson, Ystrad Mynach, Hengoed and Maesycwmmer.
-The three "Place Based" are Rhymney, Bargoed and Ystrad Mynach.
+The three "Place Based" areas as outlined in this plan are Rhymney, Bargoed and Ystrad Mynach.